Home » Paying For School » Alabama Veterans Benefits & Disabled Veterans Benefits

 Alabama State Hiring Preference For Veterans

-The State of Alabama offers state-level employment hiring preference to qualifying veterans and spouses.
-This hiring preference comes in the form of exam points applied to state tests for employment.
+The State of Alabama offers state-level employment hiring preference to qualifying veterans and spouses in the form of exam points applied to state tests for employment:

 Business Occupational License Exemptions For Disabled Veterans

-Veteran business owners who have no more than a single employee, “shall be entitled to licenses from the state, country, or municipality to carry on such business upon paying the license taxes that shall not exceed $25”.
-However, if a veteran owns any property valued at $5,000 or more (or if net income is $2,500 or more) these exemptions do not apply.
+Veteran business owners who have no more than a single employee shall be entitled to licenses from the state, county, or municipality upon paying license taxes not exceeding $25.
+However, if a veteran owns any property valued at $5,000 or more (or if net income is $2,500 or more), these exemptions do not apply.

 Job Status and Reemployment Rights

-State employees that are not in classified service, who are called into or enter military service, are offered “the same rights and privileges to reemployment by the state or any department, as those who are in classified service” according to Alabama state government literature.
+State employees not in classified service who are called into or enter military service are offered the same reemployment rights and privileges as those in classified service.

-Those who are state, county, or municipal officials who serve during a declared state of emergency “will have preservation of their job status as well as reemployment rights”.
+State, county, and municipal officials who serve during a declared state of emergency will retain their job status and reemployment rights.

-Teachers who serve in the military “during an existing state of war between the United States and any other country” are offered “a leave of absence for the rest of the war, and until the beginning of the next school year after you are released from military service.”
+Teachers who serve in the military during an existing state of war are offered a leave of absence for the rest of the war, and until the beginning of the next school year after release from military service.

 Alabama State Insurance Benefits For National Guard Members